Cas Bourne-Jones Psychotherapy in Bath

 - be recognising the emotional, psychological, social or physical impacts of childhood abuse and neglect on present relationships

-- be facing the emotional, psychological, social or physical impacts and changes that the coronavirus has triggered
+- be facing the emotional, psychological, social or physical impacts and changes and challenges from new or long term illness, disability or injury.

 - be experiencing unanswered and unresolved physical symptoms and symptomatic pain